HL7/fhir-shorthand/input/pagecontent/reference.md

 * Nested elements, such as the `text` element of the `method` element of an Observation
 * Elements in a list or array, such as the second element in the `name` array of a Patient resource
 * Individual datatypes of choice elements, such as `onsetAge` in `onset[x]`
-* Individual slices within a sliced array, such as the systolicBP component in a blood pressure Observation
+* Individual slices within a sliced array, such as the `systolicBP` component slice in a blood pressure Observation
 * Metadata elements of definitional resources, such as the `experimental` and `active` elements of a StructureDefinition.
 * Properties of ElementDefinitions nested within a StructureDefinition, such as the `maxLength` property of string elements